Primerica Canada Reviews

 If you've read my high risk life insurance article, you'll know you're healthier than you think.
 It may be possible to find affordable coverage even if you are worried.
 Unfortunately, NOT with Primerica!

-Primerica agents sell Primerica policies.
+Primerica agents ONLY sell Primerica policies.
 So if you want to get the best possible rates always consult and independent agent as we have access to all the top life insurance companies in Canada.

 This will save you time, money and hassle.
 Many Primerica agents are more interested in recruiting than selling life insurance.

-It's an MLM
+Primerica Canada is an MLM

 This a personal thing - I'm not a fan of multi level marketing.